Bryan Rabello

-Bryan Martín Rabello Mella (born 16 May 1994) is a Chilean professional footballer who plays for Brazilian club Grêmio Novorizontino as an attacking midfielder.
+Bryan Martín Rabello Mella (born 16 May 1994) is a Chilean professional footballer who plays for Chilean Primera División side O'Higgins as an attacking midfielder.

 Club career

 Colo-Colo

 Rabello made his competitive first team debut for Colo-Colo against Lota Schwager on 7 October 2009, aged 15, as a 36th-minute substitute for Charles Aránguiz in a Copa Chile 1–0 away victory.
 In the next season, Rabello made his home debut in a Copa Chile game.
 Within the same season, he played again as a substitute in a 4–2 victory against Curicó Unido.
 On 22 August 2010, the coach of the club Diego Cagna announced that Rabello would make his first start in a league game against Unión Española.
 His Copa Sudamericana debut came on 25 August against Universitario de Sucre as a substitute in a 3–1 home victory at Estadio Monumental.

 Because of the injury of the Colombian playmaker Macnelly Torres, Diego Cagna opted to start Rabello during the club's last games.
 His impressive performances made many clubs of Europe interested in him.
 On 5 December 2010, in the last game of the 2010 Chilean Primera División, Rabello scored his first goal for the Cacique in the 50th minute in a 4–2 home victory.